dnik-academic/onlinefreeclassificationtask/README.md

 # onlinefreeclassificationtask
 This is an online free classification task used in the research on the perception of lexical pitch accents.
+This task is implemented in Cognition.run using the JsPsych programming language.